ibm-cloud-docs/cephaas/administrators.md

 {: api}

-To create a deployment, you need the bearer token of the user-id used.
+To create a deployment, you need the Bearer token of the user-id used.

 Use a hostless or full satellite location as Location for the deployment.
 {: prereq}